 A request for LWOP for non-military or non-medical reasons shall be considered a personal LWOP.
 Approval is not automatic.
-Port management considers leaves extending beyond an employee's accrued vacation as a special consideration to be granted only after careful evaluation.
-Each request will be considered on its own merits and the factors to be considered by the Manager or designee or his designee shall include:
+Port management considers leaves extending beyond an employee's accrued PTO as a special consideration to be granted only after careful evaluation.
+Each request will be considered on its own merits and the factors to be considered by the Manager or designee shall include: